Prix de l’Arc de Triomphe

 Today's Racing Betting Specials

-Paddy Power will refund losing bets on the 2nd and 3rd place horses in the 16:50 at Goodwood!
+Paddy Power will refund losing bets on the 2nd and 3rd place horses in the 15:05 at York today!

-Back a winner at 4/1 or over in any Glorious Goodwood race and Ladbrokes will give you a free bet!
+Back a winner at York at 4/1 or higher and Ladbrokes will give you a free bet!

-Get a 100% racing bonus when you place your first bet from any mobile device or tablet.
+Get a 100% racing bonus when you place your first bet from any mobile device or tablet at Bet365!

 Back a winner in a featured race at Bet365 at odds of 4/1 or higher and you'll score a free bet of equal value to use on the next race on the card.
 Get this offer now!